cathyatseneca/ipc144-s13/README.md

 ipc144-s13
 ==========

 This is repo contains class examples for students taking IPC144 in Summer 2013 at Seneca College.
+You can view the examples in the browser, but you can also have a copy of it on your matrix account which will allow you to modify and play with the code.

-You can get the code contained here by doing the following:
+To get the code contained here on your matrix account:

 First time (do this only the first time).
 ----------------------------------------